 Again, this is crazy!
 Haven’t we been told that people with seminary degrees are there to do all the work?
 Haven’t we been conditioned to believe that those with ministry giftings are the ones who are supposed to run the service and produce all of the content?
 And our job as lay people is to sit, watch, and consume?
 Yes!
-But New Testament leadership seems to have actually been put in place not to serve us, but to equip us so we all can do the work of the ministry.
+But New Testament leadership was actually put in place to equip us so ALL can do the work of the ministry.

 The far reaching depths of this topic cannot be covered quickly or easily.
 Challenging leadership norms draws much controversy.
-This is especially the case among those who hold various types of existing leadership roles in the church.
-Ah….no surprise there.
+This is especially the case among those who hold various types of existing leadership roles in the church..no surprise there.